-Function Hot key Description Display system information. fn+esc Displays information about system hardware components and the system BIOS version number.
+Function Hot key Description Reveals system information. fn+esc Reveals information about system hardware components and the system BIOS version number.
 Control the bass settings. fn+b Enables or disables the Beats Audio bass settings.
 Beats Audio is an enhanced audio feature that provides a deep, controlled bass while maintaining a clear sound.
 Beats Audio is enabled by default.
 You can also view and control the bass settings through the Windows operating system.
-To view and control the bass properties, open the Beats Audio Control Panel.
-To open Beats Audio Control Panel, from the Start screen on the keyboard dock, type c, select Control Panel, select Hardware and Sound, and then select Beats Audio Control Panel.
+To view and control the bass properties, from the Start screen, type c , select Control Panel , select Hardware and Sound , and then select Beats Audio Control Panel .